442-spring-2026/E/Specifications.md

 On click of an activity:

 - A time selection interface is displayed
-- The user selects a time slot
+- The user selects a time slot (e.g. 3:00 PM)
 - The activity is added to the selected time slot in the Daily Plan
 - A confirmation message is displayed